In This Series:

 Research comparing children of divorced parents to children with married parents shows:

-- Children from divorced homes suffer academically.
+Children from divorced homes suffer academically.
 They experience high levels of behavioral problems.
 Their grades suffer, and they are less likely to graduate from high school.
-(Nan Marie Astone and Sara S. McLanahan, “Family Structure, Parental Practices and High School Completion,” American Sociological Review 56 (1991): 309-320.)
+(Nan Marie Astone and Sara S. McLanahan, “Family Structure, Parental Practices and High School Completion,”)

 - Kids whose parents divorce are substantially more likely to be incarcerated for committing a crime as a juvenile.
 (Cynthia Harper and Sara McLanahan, “Father Absence and Youth Incarceration,” Center for Research on Child Wellbeing, Working Paper #99-03.)

 - Because the custodial parent’s income drops substantially after a divorce, children in divorced homes are almost five times more likely to live in poverty than are children with married parents.
-(Sara McLanahan and Gary Sandefur, Growing Up with a Single Parent: What Hurts, What Helps (Cambridge: Harvard University Press, 1994), p.
-82.)
+(Sara McLanahan and Gary Sandefur, Growing Up with a Single Parent: What Hurts, What Helps (Cambridge: Harvard University Press, 1994)

 - Teens from divorced homes are much more likely to engage in drug and alcohol use, as well as sexual intercourse, than are those from intact families.
-(Robert L. Flewelling and Karl E. Bauman, “Family Structure as a Predictor of Initial Substance Use and Sexual Intercourse in Early Adolescence,” Journal of Marriage and the Family 52 (1990): 171-181.)
+(Robert L. Flewelling and Karl E. Bauman, “Family Structure as a Predictor of Initial Substance Use and Sexual Intercourse in Early Adolescence,”)

 Before you say, “Not my kid,” remember that the children and teens represented in these statistics are normal kids, probably not much different from yours.
 Their parents didn’t think they would get involved in these things either.
 Again, we’re looking at increased risks.